-- 1. Police could be biased, arresting juveniles in lower-class neighborhoods for behavior (e.g., loitering) that they would ignore in other neighborhoods. - 2.
-People could leave their middle- and upper-class neighborhoods and go to lower-class neighborhoods to commit crimes (e.g., illegal drug sales). - 3.
-Only a small number of juveniles might be committing most of the offenses in a lower-class neighborhood.
+- 1. Police could be biased, arresting juveniles in lowerclass neighborhoods for behavior (e.g., loitering) that they would ignore in other neighborhoods. - 2.
+People could leave their middle- and upper-class neighborhoods and go to lower-class neighborhoods to commit crimes (e.g., illegal drug sales). - Only a small number of juveniles might be committing most of the offenses in a lower-class neighborhood.

-For these reasons, in the 1950s criminologists started to use self-report surveys to evaluate the relationship between delinquency and social class.
+For these reasons, in the 1960s criminologists started to use self-report surveys to evaluate the relationship between delinquency and social class.
 These early studies revealed there was no relationship between the two conditions.
 This conclusion stirred considerable controversy.
 Some criminologists contended that the self-report method was not a reliable or valid tool.
 Other criminologists were sufficiently intrigued to conduct their own research, using other samples, to see if they would find the same thing.
 Often they did: Delinquency was as common among middle- and upper-class juveniles as it was among lower-class teenagers.
-98

 The debate surrounding delinquency and social class has not been resolved.
-Today criminologists have tried to clarify and summarize what is known.
 Charles Tittle and his colleagues report that the relationship between delinquency and social class depends on when and how the research was conducted.
-Not only did the relationship vary from decade to decade, but use of a self-report data collection methodology yielded different results than did collection of official data.
+Not only did the relationship vary from decade to decade, but use of a self-report data collection methodology vielded different results than did collection of official data.
 Official data in the 1940s showed a strong correlation between delinquency and social class, but the correlation weakened in later decades and fell to practically zero in the 1970s.
 In self-report studies, the average correlation between social class and delinquency was never high.
-Before 1950, there were no self-report studies examining this relationship, and afterward the correlation was only very weak.
+Before 1950, there were no self-report studies examining this relationship, and afterward, the correlation was only very weak.74